The NEW Challenges of Marketing on FACEBOOK & How to Overcome Them

 2. Go LIVE.
 Facebook wants its users to stay on their site.
 Thus, they will give more reach and exposure to Live broadcasts and streaming videos.
 The trick is to engage your customers and followers.
 Plan it out and promote it well before the event.

 3. Post to Facebook 3-5 times a day.
-Alternate the types of posts between your blog articles offering news, tips, and advice, a live video, a couple of articles from relevant or related sources (obviously not competitors), and 1 promotional post a day with a Call-to-Action link back to your website.
+Alternate the types of posts between your blog articles, offering news, tips, and advice, a live reel, a couple of articles from relevant or related sources (obviously not competitors), and 1 promotional post a day with a Call-to-Action link back to your website.
 Use Sendible (affiliate link) to schedule posts.

-4. Encourage User-Generate-Content (UGC) from your customers.
+5. Encourage User-Generated Content (UGC) from your customers.
 If they post pictures of themselves enjoying your services, products, food, etc. They will tag the location and/or your company page.

-6. Post good quality content.
+7. Post good quality content.
 Go for quality over quantity always.
+Answer people’s questions.

-10. If you have an email list, send them instructions on how to see your posts first.
+11. If you have an email list, send them instructions on how to see your posts first.
 Take a screenshot of your page with the “Follow” drop-down showing where they select “Add to Favorites”.
-Tell them if they don’t want to miss your content or special promotions to do this.
+Tell them if they don’t want to miss your content or special promotions, to do this.
 (Feel free to use this graphic to make it easy.)

 Facebook Page following, add to favorites